-- Protecting children from maltreatment. - Preventing impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes. ☐ Working Together to Safeguard Children 2018 (page 6).
+- Protecting children from maltreatment. - Preventing the impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes.

-NB.
-Definition: Children includes everyone under the age of 18 years of age
+NB Definition: Children includes everyone under the age of 18.